 Found a mistake that you made after inserting the formula?
 No problem!
 Click the formula within the textbox to open up the formula editor again.
 Once you've made your corrections, click Update.

-\vec puts a vector arrow over the next character
+\vec puts a vector arrow over the next character. \vec F renders as:

 \frac{a}{b} makes a nice a/b fraction